 Brown, Goldstein & Levy has some of the most experienced and skilled criminal defense lawyers in Maryland.
 Stu Simms was a career state and federal prosecutor, including serving two terms as State’s Attorney for Baltimore City, Baltimore’s top prosecutor.
 Stu and Joshua Treem were Assistant U.S. Attorneys for four and five years, respectively, and Andy Levy is the former Chair of the Maryland State Bar Association’s Criminal Law and Practice Section.

-Joshua was selected 2018 and 2016 “Lawyer of the Year” for General Criminal Defense in the Baltimore area by The Best Lawyers in America.
+Joshua was selected as 2016, 2018, and 2020 “Lawyer of the Year” for General Criminal Defense in the Baltimore area by The Best Lawyers in America.
 Only a single lawyer in each practice area and designated metropolitan area is honored as the “Lawyer of the Year,” making this accolade particularly significant.
 Receiving this designation reflects the high level of respect a lawyer has earned among other leading lawyers in the same community and the same practice area for his abilities, professionalism, and integrity.

-Andy and Joshua were selected by their peers for inclusion in The Best Lawyers in America 2018 in the fields of White-Collar Criminal Defense and General Criminal Defense.
-Stu was listed in The Best Lawyers in America 2018 in the field of General Criminal Defense.
+Andy Levy and Joshua have been repeatedly selected by their peers for inclusion in The Best Lawyers in America in the fields of White-Collar Criminal Defense and General Criminal Defense.
+Stu was listed in The Best Lawyers in America in the field of General Criminal Defense.
 Andy has been recognized among the “Top 100” lawyers in Maryland by Super Lawyers.
 The Washington Post listed Joshua as one of Baltimore & Washington, D.C.’s Top Attorneys, and Baltimore Magazine listed Joshua in its list of Top Attorneys in Maryland.
-U.S. News & World Report and Best Lawyers ranked Brown, Goldstein & Levy Tier 1 Baltimore for White-Collar Criminal Defense and General Criminal Defense Practice in the 2018 “Best Law Firms” list.
+U.S. News & World Report and Best Lawyers rank Brown, Goldstein & Levy as Tier 1 Baltimore for White-Collar Criminal Defense and General Criminal Defense Practice in their “Best Law Firms” list.

 We have successfully used our skills and experience to represent clients in both state and federal courts in matters ranging from DWI cases to complex campaign finance violations, defense of governmental officers accused of illegal conduct, Medicare and Medicaid fraud, bank fraud, money laundering, and first degree capital murder.
 We also frequently represent witnesses appearing before federal and state grand juries and administrative panels.